Cat Safety Around Your Christmas Tree

 If there’s one thing to capture a curious cat’s attention, it’s sparkling Christmas lights and hanging decorations.
 But unfortunately, cats often see Christmas trees as one big playground, and who could blame them?

-Tinsel is one of the most beautiful Christmas decorations, but for your cat, it is an utterly irresistible object.
+Tinsel is one of the most beautiful Christmas decorations, but it is an utterly irresistible object for your cat.
 Unfortunately, batting and swiping at tinsel can become a headache, especially when your cat tries to pull it off the tree, but it’s even more dangerous if your cat eats loose tinsel.
 It can get knotted in their intestines and cause serious health issues, including a painful condition called peritonitis.

-That’s why it’s so important to hang your special decorations up high off the floor so they don’t become a potential toy for your kitty-cat.
+That’s why hanging your special decorations up high off the floor is so important so they don’t become a potential toy for your kitty-cat.

-Additionally, if your cat likes chewing, you’ll need to cover any wires and always unplug any lights when your cat is not supervised.
+Additionally, if your cat likes chewing, you must cover any wires and always unplug any lights when your cat is not supervised.

 Country Living suggests investing in a pet-proof cord protector to prevent any injuries.
 After all, you don’t want your cat getting a nasty electric shock from nibbling on the Christmas lights.